bananastalktome/Bookmark.tmbundle/README.md

 =================
 Create bookmarks through comments which show in the symbol browser.
 ## Usage
-Works with languages where single-line comments start with `//` or `#` In single-line comments, add a `!` before any non-whitespace characters to create a bookmark.
+Works in languages where single-line comments start with `//` or `#`, as well as those using `/* ... */` or `<!-- ... -->`.

+To create a symbol bookmark, add a `!` at the beginning of the comment before any non-whitespace characters.
 The text you enter after the `!` will be the label for the bookmark in the symbol browser.

 ## Example